Andrew Dickson White: Early life and education

 Beginning in the fall of 1849, White enrolled as an undergraduate at Geneva College, known today as Hobart and William Smith Colleges, at the insistence of his father.
-He was inducted as a member of Sigma Phi.
+He was inducted as a member of Sigma Phi Society in 1850 and he served as editor of the fraternity's publication, The Flame.
+White remained active in the fraternity for the rest of his life, founding the Cornell chapter and serving as the national president from 1913 to 1915.
 In his autobiography, he recalled that he had felt that his time at Geneva was "wasted" by being at the small Episcopalian school instead of at "one of the larger New England universities".
 White dropped out in 1850.

 After a period of estrangement, White persuaded his father to let him transfer to Yale College.

-At Yale, White was a classmate of Daniel Coit Gilman, who would later serve as the first president of Johns Hopkins University.
+At Yale, White was a classmate of Daniel Coit Gilman, who later served as the first president of Johns Hopkins University in Baltimore.
 The two were members of the Skull and Bones secret society and would remain close friends.
 They traveled together in Europe after graduation and served together on the Venezuela Boundary Commission (1895–1896).
 His roommate was Thomas Frederick Davies Sr., who later became the third bishop of the Episcopal Diocese of Michigan, 1889–1905.
 Other members of White's graduating year included Edmund Clarence Stedman, the poet and essayist; Wayne MacVeagh, Attorney General of the United States and U.S. Ambassador to Italy; and Hiram Bingham II, the missionary, collectively comprising the so-called "famous class of '53."
 According to White, he was deeply influenced in his academic career and life by Professor Noah Porter (later, Yale's president), who personally instructed him in rhetoric and remained a close personal friend until Porter's death.

-Alpha Sigma Phi inducted White as a member in 1850 and he served as editor of the fraternity's publication, The Tomahawk.
-White remained active in the fraternity for the rest of his life, founding the Cornell chapter and serving as the national president from 1913 to 1915.
 He also served as an editor of The Lit., known today as the Yale Literary Magazine.
 He belonged to Linonia, a literary and debating society.
 As a junior, White won the Yale literary prize for the best essay, writing on the topic "The Greater Distinctions in Statesmanship;" this was a surprise as traditionally a senior was chosen for the winning essay.
 Also as a junior, White joined the junior society Psi Upsilon.
 In his senior year, White won the Clark Prize for English disputation and the De Forest prize for public oratory, speaking on the topic "The Diplomatic History of Modern Times".
 Valued at $100, the De Forest prize was then the largest prize of its kind at any educational institution, American or otherwise.
 In addition to academic pursuits, White was on the Yale crew team, and competed in the first Harvard–Yale Regatta in 1852.